AndrewRinconDev/million-luxury-challenge/README.md

-# Million Luxury Assesment
+# Million Luxury Assessment

 The API was developed with .netCore 6, Mongo DB for the database with a hexagonal architecture and repository pattern for handling injections, with the respective Unit tests.
-The frontend was developed with React 19 and NextJS 15 and consumption of API services with fetch and the corresponding Unit Tests.
+The frontend was developed with React 19 and NextJS 15, For styling, tailwind css and some pure css styles with a simple responsive design for Mobile first were used and consumption of API services with fetch and the corresponding Unit Tests.

 Copyrighted images were used for demonstration purposes only.

-Assesment carried out as a selection process.
+Assessment carried out as a selection process.

 ## Prerequisites